Skip to Content

 Nutrition-Focused Summer Research Practicum

-The Phoenix VA Health Care System (PVAHCS) launched the Nutrition-Focused Summer Research Practicum (SRP) in 2021 as part of a pilot program from the VA Office of Research Development (ORD) to promote Diversity, Equity, and Inclusion in science and the VA workforce.
-The goal of the program is to inspire college students who are otherwise underrepresented in science to choose a VA career.
+The Phoenix VA Health Care System (PVAHCS) launched the Nutrition-Focused Summer Research Practicum (SRP) in 2021 as part of a pilot program from the VA ORD to promote a welcoming and supportive environment for everyone in science and the VA workforce.
+The goal of the program is to inspire college students to choose a VA career.
 Because nutrition is often underrepresented in VA research, and we have a core group of dietitians engaged in research, we decided to focus specifically on nutrition research.

 The vision for the PVAHCS Nutrition-Focused Summer Research Practicum is to provide superior whole health and nutritional sciences research training to drive positive change for Veterans, by putting innovation, diversity and daring leadership at the forefront.
 The underpinnings of this experience are based on Dr. Brené Brown’s philosophy to “bring [our] whole selves including [our] unarmored, whole hearts—so that we can innovate, solve problems, and serve people[PKN1] ” (Brené Brown, Dare to Lead).
 Our mission is to provide experiences in nutrition and other research to the future VA workforce, particularly those under-represented in science to foster insight, inquiry, and innovation in VA healthcare.
 Our program focuses primarily on the nutritional sciences and other areas of VA research.

 The SRP is a 3-month paid research practicum from May to August that includes intensive research education and experiences.
 Scholars are each assigned to one research project with a Research Mentor or Primary Investigator (PI).
 During the summer, Scholars attend weekly educational seminars, work on active research projects.
 Key elements of the program include research design, data analysis, and research dissemination.
 Scholars will also learn more about the VA and Veteran experience, gain experiences in networking and clinical areas, and develop personally and professionally.
-Eight Scholars will be accepted in 2024 to participate in the program.
 Scholars can continue in the program for up to 3 years.
+The program also offers scholars the opportunity to attend conferences, contingent on the availability of scholarships or recognition of exceptional merit.
+We hope scholars can benefit from these valuable experiences and have the opportunity to enhance their learning and professional growth.

 Program Values: